-There are many reasons for becoming a member of the Unitarian Society of Santa Barbara, and each person in our congregation adds to the beauty, diversity, and strength of this community.
+There are many reasons for becoming a member of the Unitarian Society of Santa Barbara.
+Each person in our congregation adds to the beauty, diversity, and strength of this community.

-Here are the answers to some general questions about the membership process.
-For more information or specific questions, or to join our membership-sponsored classes, please email our membership team.
+Below are the answers to some general questions about the Membership process.
+For more information or specific questions, or to join our membership-sponsored classes, please email our Membership Team.
 Don’t forget to sign up for our various e-newsletters to get information about our events, services, and more.

 How do I become a member?